hunter398/hunter398/README.md

 - 👋 Hi, I’m @hunter398
-- 👀 I’m interested in anime, marvel and DC movies and everything that has to do with programming and computers
+- 👀 I’m interested in anime, kdramas, marvel and DC movies and everything that has to do with programming and computers
 - 🌱 I’m currently learning computer science.
-- 💞️ I’m looking to collaborate on cyber security
+- 💞️ I’m looking to collaborate on cyber security and programming...
-- 📫 How to reach me discord I guess...
+- 📫 How to reach me??  discord I guess...

 <!---
 hunter398/hunter398 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.